metal-gogo/github-workflow/README.md

 9. I believe that convention over configuration tends to scale better, therefore all the components are created on a directory with an `index.vue` inside of it.
 10. Components that are meant to be used only once start with the prefix `The`.
 For instance, `TheHeader`, and `TheFooter`.
 11. I added a little logo I created to just to give a little personality to the application.
+12. I decided to create a new directory on a root level.
+The directory name is `utils`, and its purpose is to have some JS functions around reusable and available through all the application.
+13. I decided to push the CTAs to the bottom part of the screen for two reasons:
+  * It is more accessible in mobile devices to have the primary actions near the bottom of the device.
+  * Whenever there is a change of screen and the content moves, the CTAs will always remain on the same position.
+This is only true in this particular demo, because the content of every page is small.